Krypton-Suite/Standard-Toolkit-Online-Help/Source/Help/DocFX/articles/Toolkit/KryptonHeaderGroup.md

 **AllowButtonSpecTooltips**

 By default the control will not show any tool tips when you hover the mouse over the user defined button specifications.
 If you set this boolean property to *True* then it will turn on tool tips for those button specs.
 Use the *ButtonSpec.TooltipText* property in order to define the string you would like to appear inside the displayed tool tip.

+**AllowButtonSpecTooltipPriority**

+If the parent Item has tooltips, and the button spec has tooltips, then the default is show both when hovering over the buttonspec.
+This can be disabled by setting `AllowButtonSpecTooltipPriority` to `true`, so that only 1 tooltip is displayed when hovering over any part of the control.

 **UseMnemonic**